 Research and Innovation Leadership Fellows Program

-Research & Innovation is pleased to announce the Research & Innovation Leadership Fellows Program, a professional development opportunity for the University of Nevada, Reno faculty.
+Research & Innovation is pleased to announce the Research and Innovation Leadership Fellows Program, a professional development opportunity for the University of Nevada, Reno faculty.
 The Program offers an opportunity for a selected faculty member to gain experience toward potential career opportunities in research administration at a research-intensive university.
-The Research & Innovation Leadership Fellow will develop a deeper understanding of the administration of a research enterprise; interact with University leadership and stakeholders at the local, state, national, and international level; and participate in the development of policies and procedures relevant to faculty members and the research enterprise.
+The Research and Innovation Leadership Fellow will develop a deeper understanding of the administration of a research enterprise; interact with University leadership and stakeholders at the local, state, national, and international level; and participate in the development of policies and procedures relevant to faculty members and the research enterprise.

 Mridul Gautam, Vice President for Research and Innovation

 The Fellow will gain an appreciation of creativity, innovation, and collaboration as they transition from their role as a faculty member engaged in instruction, research, and outreach to an administrative and/or leadership position devoted to inspiring and helping others pursue excellence.
 Under the Vice President for Research and Innovation (VPRI) mentorship, the Fellow will: